Nikyxa/task-functions-decorators/README.md

 [Guideline](https://github.com/ketstap162/tasks-guideline)

 ## Your task
-You have function transform_nums that takes a list of different data types and your task is:
+You have function `f1` that takes a list of different data types and your task is:
 1. To filter this list and return only integrals using `filter_nums`;
 2. To double integers using `double_nums`;
-3. To use the format which you can see in the example below and transform your list in string using `transform_nums`.
+3. To use the format which you can see in the example below and transform your list into string using `transform_nums`.

 <details>